[I originally wrote this after the Oscars last year (March 2022).]

-Since Sunday, my newsfeed has been flooding with the news and commentary about Will Smith slapping Chris Rock on stage when he made a rather insensitive joke about Will’s wife, Jada.
+Since the Oscars, my newsfeed has been flooded with the news and commentary about Will Smith slapping Chris Rock on stage when he made a rather insensitive joke about Will’s wife, Jada.

-While this is a piece of celebrity news, we can relate to such incidents in our lives.
+While this is celebrity news, we can relate to such incidents.
 Maybe not every one of us gets out of control like Will, but we all had moments when we got triggered, reacted strongly, and later regretted it.
 That is where our emotional awareness (EQ) and regulation come in.

 EQ is a capacity that helps us understand ourselves and others, resulting in effective interpersonal relationships.
 Unlike one single number, there are different components of an EQ Profile.
 I found this model developed by EQ in Action quite effective.

 - Self-Reflection – How well do I understand my own experience

 - Self-Regulation – How well do I regulate my distressing emotions

 - Empathy – How well do I know another person’s experience from their perspective.

 You might have spotted already that Chris Rock failed the Empathy test and Will Smith failed the self-regulation test in this incident.
 So for the rest of us, the spectators, it’s a good time to use our empathy muscles to give them grace and take it as a wake-up call for us.

 Our EQ is shaped partly by our DNA (nature), early childhood experiences, and environment (nurture) – we don’t have control over any of these.
 But the good news is that we can improve our EQ as adults.
 According to EQ in Action research, we can develop EQ Fitness similarly to physical fitness or other complex skills.
 Becoming our better versions takes focus and disciplined practice.